mdadams/clang_libraries_companion/README.md

 Some of the code examples require std::format (introduced in C++20).
-If the C++ standard library implementation being used does not support std::format, a customized version of the fmt library can be automatically installed (as part of the build process) to provide this support.
+If the C++ standard library implementation being used does not support std::format, a custom version of the fmt library can be automatically installed (as part of the build process) to provide this support.

 To build all of the code examples (and optionally run all of the associated